STEllAR-GROUP/hpx-docs/README.rst

 HPX documentation
 =================

-This repository contains documentation *generated* from the [HPX repository](https://github.com/STEllAR-GROUP/hpx).
+This repository contains documentation *generated* from the `HPX repository <https://github.com/STEllAR-GROUP/hpx>`_.
 Changes should not be made directly to this repository.